-- you registered with HMRC as self-employed and submitted a tax return declaring your selfemployed income for the tax year 2018/19 by 23 April 2020.
-If you were subject to the "disguised remuneration" loan charge and have extra time to submit your tax returns, you can still qualify for this grant if you have submitted your tax return for 2017/18. - your taxable profits for 2018/19 do not exceed £50,000 but are more than nil, or your average annual taxable profits for the three years to 2018/19 do not exceed £50,000 but are more than nil. - you received at least half of your annual taxable income from self-employment for 2016/17 to 2018/19 (or those years in which you were selfemployed). - you were in business as a self-employed individual or partner in 2018/19 and 2019/20 - you expect to continue to trade in 2020/21, or will resume trading when the COVID-19 disruption is over
+- you expect to continue to trade in 2020/21 - you receive at least half of your annual taxable income from self-employment, even if you also hold an employed position - you are registered with HMRC as self-employed and submitted a tax return for the tax year 2018/19 by 23 April 2020.
+If you were subject to the "disguised remuneration" loan charge and have extra time to submit your tax returns, you can still qualify for this grant if you have submitted your tax return for 2017/18 - your taxable profits for 2018/19 do not exceed £50,000 but are more than nil, or your average annual taxable profits for the three years to 2018/19 do not exceed £50,000 but are more than nil.